Murder of Piang Ngaih Don: Preparations and employment

-Having heard about the higher income she could get from jobs in Singapore, Piang prepared to go there so that she can provide a better life for her son and family.
-She was said to have planned to work there for two to three years, as she wanted to buy a plot of land to build a house for herself and her son in Kalay Township.
+Having heard about the higher income she could get from jobs in Singapore, Piang prepared to go there so that she could provide a better life for her son and family.
+She was said to have planned to work there as a domestic maid for two to three years, as she wanted to buy a plot of land to build a house for herself and her son in Kalay Township.

 However, at the point of time she decided to leave Myanmar for Singapore, Piang was still two months shy of reaching 23 years old, the legal minimum age of working as a domestic maid in Singapore.
 Since she was not yet 23, Piang would have been ineligible to take up the job in Singapore.
 However, Piang staked out her money for her agent, who bribed an immigration officer from Yangon to change her date of birth to 13 April 1992, exactly two months earlier than her real birth date, and the change was completed when Yangon authorities first issued Piang's passport on 11 April 2015.
 This allowed Piang to look like she was minimally old enough to become a maid in Singapore, and she first arrived in Singapore in May 2015.

 When this information was revealed after Piang's eventual death at the hands of her employers, there was no capture made by the authorities as both the agent and officer were never identified or found.

 After she arrived in Singapore, Piang, then 22 years old, was hired by a family living in Bishan.
 Piang's employer was Gaiyathiri Murugayan, a 35-year-old housewife who was married to Kevin Chelvam, a 37-year-old police staff sergeant from the Singapore Police Force.
 Gaiyathiri had two children, a four-year-old daughter and an infant son, and her elderly mother Prema S. Naraynasamy, aged 57, lived with her in the same flat at Bishan.
 There were also two tenants living at the flat.
 Piang was the fifth maid to work for the Bishan household after four previous domestic workers, and her first day of work began on 28 May 2015.